 - Once done, you can use it to compare your business to other businesses of a similar shape and help you figure out where you need to focus and invest.

-To use the Business Model Canvas I’d recommend:
+To use the Business Model Canvas I’d recommend following these steps:

 - Draw it on a whiteboard.